Table of Contents

 Why Fasting is Often Recommended Anyway

-• TSH Stability: TSH levels are at their most stable and comparable in the early morning.
+- TSH Stability: Levels are most stable and comparable in the early morning.

-If you want a focused thyroid profile that includes TSH, Free T4 and Free T3 plus related markers, consider a targeted option such as the Thyroid Premium Bronze profile.
+For a focused profile including TSH, Free T4, and Free T3, consider the Thyroid Premium Bronze profile.

 The Biotin Trap: A Modern Testing Hurdle

-Safety Caution: We recommend stopping any supplement containing Biotin at least 48 to 72 hours before a thyroid test.
-This ensures the "washout" of the vitamin from your system so it doesn't skew your results.
+Safety Caution: We recommend stopping any supplement containing Biotin at least 48 to 72 hours before a thyroid test to ensure the vitamin is "washed out" of your system.

 Medication: The "Don't Take Before the Poke" Rule

-1. Delay your dose: Wait until after the blood sample has been taken to take your thyroid medication.
+- Delay your dose: Wait until after the blood sample has been taken.

-2. Be consistent: If you usually take your medication at night, ensure you don't take an extra dose in the morning of the test.
+- Be consistent: If you take medication at night, do not take an extra dose on the morning of the test.

-If you’re unsure how to arrange collection options or which sample type to choose, our How to get a blood test page explains the different collection methods and booking steps.
+If you are unsure about collection methods, our How to get a blood test page explains the process.

 The Blue Horizon Method: A Phased Journey